infobyte/doggie/docs/hardware/diy/esp32/evil_doggie.md

 | CAN FORCE |    -       |     FORCE     |

-For each esp32 varian we will use different pins that are defined but they could be easily changed in the code.
+For each esp32 variant we will use different pins that are defined but they could be easily changed in the code.
 Some variants are not implemented but are compatible and will be implemented on demand.

 __Connections variants__: